maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 We can accommodate hotfixes at any point during the cycle.

-#### Uncertainties

-* Not completely sure about the duration of each phase.
-Any opinions?
-* We could deploy automatically, but do we need to coordinate with an announcement?
-* What does the 'draining' process with two production environments look like?
-Shu to elaborate on the details?
-Do we need this on an environment that we upgrade?

 ## Release Cycle Anatomy

 We'll now elaborate the release cycle described in the last section, discussing each type of release